George Dingle House

 Places of Interest Nearby

-Highlights include Heyward-Washington House and Washington Square.
+Highlights include United States Post Office and Courthouse and Washington Square.

 Park

 is a park in downtown .
-It is located behind City Hall at the corner of Meeting Street and Broad Street in the Charleston Historic District. is situated 440 feet northwest of The George Dingle House.
+It is located behind City Hall at the corner of Meeting Street and Broad Street in the Charleston Historic District. is situated 440 feet northwest of George Dingle House.

 Places in the Area